3KUdelta/Flip-Dot-Clock/README.md

 - RTC 3231 module
 - Very fleixible library works with all sizes of displays and other brands such as Krüger

-Settings.h includes all individal settings.
+Settings.h for the ESP32 includes all individal settings.
 Including <Timezone.h> for calculating the right timezone including global DST settings (https://github.com/JChristensen/Timezone).

 Print the stand yourself: (https://)